 I find my fellow world inhabitants fascinating.
 I don’t like to kill bugs unless they threaten me or my family’s well-being.
 When one of them invades my home, I try to capture and release the critter when I am able.
 After all they just got lost and need an escort out to their freedom.

-I often catch flying bugs, spiders, wasps, crickets and the like, under a big plastic cup, then slide a piece of cardboard gently under the cup, capturing them with as little trauma as possible.
+I often catch flying bugs, spiders, wasps, crickets and the like, under a big plastic cup, then slide a piece of thin cardboard gently under the cup, capturing them with as little trauma as possible.
 Then I carefully release them back into their natural habitat.

 Mosquitoes, biting or poisonous bugs who enter my home are invaders and may cause potential problems.
 They get as quick and painless a death as I can give them.
 After all they are only doing “what comes naturally” and can not help themselves.
 But I DO NOT want them in my house!

 Insects can bring beauty, grief, irritation, admiration, fear and wonder into our lives.
 But we all love to see butterflies flitting around flowers.
 They are wonderful mood elevators and often make us smile when we see them.

 They assist in pollination of various flowering plants thereby helping to balance the ecosystem in their own way.

 Then there are the weavers of the insect realm.
 The spiders who can scare us to death if their web happens to be in our path and we don’t see it.
 The really scary spiders are jumping and huge spiders (which fortunately don’t live near me!)